-Robert Altman’s five decade, 45+ film career is a beast to wade through.
+Robert Altman’s five decade, 45+ film career is a humid swamp to wade through.
 With a revolving company of players and recurring aural and visual jokes, Altman’s ostensibly backseat approach seems to result in films that drip by, sustained by glimpses of character and enough good vibes.
 But despite his somewhat distant eye, the stamp of the Kansas-born, California-settled Altman is all over each of his films.
 Because there are enough behind-the-scenes stories to fill a book without touching on the of form single film, and because the Altman technique is so supposedly apparent to any viewer (as much as his fellow ‘New Hollywood’ friends like De Palma and Spielberg), the true precision, deftness of touch, and emotional undercurrent of his films is often overlooked.

 Which may be why, distribution rights issues aside, the deeper cuts of his filmography are rarely discussed or revisited.
 With so many classics of the Empire/Sight & Sound/They Shoot Pictures list variety, it might be exhausting to make it beyond the first few layers of Altman’s work.
 God knows, in my recent ‘Starter Pack’ write up for We Love Cinema London, I felt like a scam artist.
 In choosing just 6 films with which to introduce the reader to Altman, the choices ended up saying more about my failings than offering a real pathway into this storied career.